Starting Sublimation on a Budget

 Next I find it is best to have a continuous ink system.
 I have a CISS from Ink xPro, not only are their products amazing, their customer service is top notch!
 This system will allow you to to easily change ink and not have to change it often!

 Again I go with Ink xPro Sublimation Ink for my ink.
-It is under $50 and lasts a long time!

 This ink is not like regular ink it is a special ink that when combined with heat it will transform and adhere itself to a substrate.